 In addition to its respiratory filtration capacities linked to the current pandemic, we have seen that PRECIMASK® also provide protection against other bio-contaminants such as pollen and mold spore, certain house dust mite allergens and dust.

 Furthermore, Companies have observed that the mandatory wearing of masks has considerably reduced absenteeism and medical related leaves linked to seasonal viruses (influenza, gastro, etc.), this fact suggests that an occasional use of masks during epidemic outbreaks identified within a Company shall become a sustainable solution to consider.

-PRECIMASK® are masks with a very high level of protection and optimal durability. their enhanced air tightness provides protection for the wearer but also for their environment.
+PRECIMASK® is a mask with a very high level of protection and optimal durability. its enhanced air tightness provides protection for the wearer but also for their environment.
 Its filtration capacities allow them to protect the wearer against viruses carried by ambient aerosols. the ease of cleaning and durability allow them to be reused and generate no waste.